 Serum markers are not specific for malignancy and values may vary by method.
 Values obtained with different assay methods cannot be used interchangeably.

-Some individuals have antibodies to mouse protein (HAMA) which can cause interference in immunoassays that employ mouse antibodies.
-In particular, it has been reported that serum samples from patients who have undergone therapeutic or diagnostic procedures that include infusion of mouse monoclonal antibodies may produce erroneous results in such assays.
+Some individuals have antibodies to mouse protein (HAMA), which can cause interference in immunoassays that employ mouse antibodies.
+In particular, it has been reported that serum specimens from patients who have undergone therapeutic or diagnostic procedures that include infusion of mouse monoclonal antibodies may produce erroneous results in such assays.
 Rerunning the specimen in question after additional blocking treatment may resolve the issue.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.